sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - Subject: Person!

 Access Control:
-- Concerened with authorisation i.e. what is the subject allowed to do?
+- Concerened with **authorisation** i.e. what is the subject allowed to do?
-- Mediates a subject's access to an object
+- **Mediates** a subject's access to an object
-- Enforces a security policy, limiting what actions are allowed by a subject.
+- **Enforces** a security policy, limiting what actions are allowed by a subject.

 ### Complete Mediation:

 - This is our aim
 - **Trusted Computing Base**: All hardware and software that's responsible for enforcing a policy.
 For example the trusted base is the OS kernel, the PC hardware.
 And a fault in this can cause a huge problem in security (think spectre/meltdown?)
 - Try and aim for complete mediation, but light and thin to enforce security but not comprimise computation power / speed.
-- **Reference Montior**: Control any access to objects and every subject needs to go through the reference monitor (bouncer in a nightclub).
+- **Reference Montior**: Controls any access to objects and every subject needs to go through the reference monitor (bouncer in a nightclub).

 ### Protection State:
-- Security context is information that's used to make an informed decision.
-For example in an airport, a passport could be your _authentication_.
+- Security context is information that's used to make an informed decision. (a UID / GID for a process) For example in an airport, a passport could be your _authentication_.
 However you need a visa as your **authorisation**.
 - Protection state: It's a state of the security sensitive actions a subject is able to do, for example a user changign to sudo.
 - Transition between these states is tightly controlled and must be secured.

+- Security Context: Information needed to make a decision (IDs/ Auths)
+- Protection State: Security based actions someone can do
+- Transition: Moving between the protection state needs to be tightly controlled.

 ### Access Control Matrix:
 - Simplest way to present protection state of a system